DeperiasKerre/DeperiasKerre/README.md

 - 👋 Hi, I’m Deperias Kerre
 - 👀 I’m interested in learning how to use github for version control and code processing
 - 🌱 I’m currently learning how to develop NLP models
-- 💞️ I’m looking to collaborate on Text and Data Mining Models
+- 💞️ I’m looking forward to collaborate on Text and Data Mining Models
 - 📫 How to reach me dkmasinde@gmail.com

 <!---